duong22/n8n-nodes-shodan/README.md

 ### Tips

 - Use the **Count** operation first to check how many results you'll get before running a full search
-- Use **Facets** to get summary statistics (e.g., top countries, organizations) without downloading all results
 - For large result sets, use pagination with the **Page** parameter
 - Enable **Minify** to reduce response size for searches
 - Combine with other n8n nodes for automated security workflows